Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Fog of War**

-    Exploiting the distractions of battle, you have Advantage on any Dexterity Check (Stealth) you make as part of the Hide Action during combat.
+    Exploiting the distractions of battle, you have :d20-adv: **Advantage** on any Dexterity Check (Stealth) you make as part of the Hide Action during combat.

 - **Sniper**